syncfusion-content/wpf-docs/wpf/SfTreeGrid/Filtering.md

 # Filtering

-Filtering is the process of retrieving the values from the collection which satisfy the specified condition.
-In the SfTreeGrid, filtering can be applied though the UI as well as the programmatic filters.
+Filtering is the process of retrieving the values from a collection that satisfies the specified condition.
+In SfTreeGrid, filtering can be applied through the UI as well as the programmatic filters.

 ## FilterLevel

-You can filter the nodes based on level by using [SfTreeGrid.FilterLevel](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~FilterLevel.html) property.
+You can filter the nodes based on level using the [SfTreeGrid.FilterLevel](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~FilterLevel.html) property.

 {% tabs %}
 {% highlight c# %}